Lab Policy

 Lab Model

-The model portion of the lab will consist of two questions on PrairieLearn.
+The model assignment of the lab will consist of two questions on PrairieLearn.

 Model Submission